+We describe existing saliency metrics using a taxonomy of four principle components.
+A fine-grain saliency metric is constructed from a pointwise metric $F$ over the parameter set $X$.
+When we prune larger groups of weights, such as entire channels, we need to combine the saliency of individual weights into a metric for the entire channel.
+We do this with a dimensionality reduction $R$ and normalization $K$.
+Some examples of choices for $X$, $F$, $R$ and $K$ are given in Table \ref{tab:taxonomy}.

+The general form of the saliency metric for an arbitrary subset of parameters $X$ is given by Equation \ref{eqn:taxonomy}.

-We introduce some notation to facilitate the description and comparison of the different saliency measures.
-We consider a CNN with loss function, $\mathcal{L}$, and trained weights $W$. $W$ denotes all the weights (and biases) of the network vectorized. $\widetilde{W}$ represents the vectorized parameters that results from pruning. $^lC_i$ denotes the $i^{th}$ convolution channel of the $l^{th}$ convolution layer of the CNN with $i$ in $0...^lm-1$.
+We introduce some notation to facilitate the description and comparison of different saliency metrics.
+Consider a CNN with loss function $\loss$, and trained parameters vector $W$.
+Let $\widetilde{W}$ represent the pruned parameters vector and $n(\cdot)$ the cardinality of a tensor or vector, then $n(W) > n(\widetilde{W})$.